-- Conducted her or himself in an ethical, moral, professional, and lawful manner - Satisfactorily completed the California Northstate University College of Pharmacy curricular requirements in a timely fashion, not to exceed seven (7) years from the date of initial enrollment (including approved leave of absence) - Passed all high stakes exams - Fulfilled all tuition and financial requirements and completed all necessary paperwork for California Northstate University and the College of Pharmacy - Attends graduation and commencement ceremonies in person.
+- Conducted her or himself in an ethical, moral, professional, and lawful manner - Satisfactorily completed the California Northstate University College of Pharmacy curricular requirements in a timely fashion, not to exceed seven (7) years from the date of initial enrollment (including approved leave of absence) for students in the four-year program and four and one-half years from the date of initial enrollment for students in the three-year program. - Passed all high stakes exams - Fulfilled all tuition and financial requirements and completed all necessary paperwork for California Northstate University and the College of Pharmacy - Attends graduation and commencement ceremonies in person.
 Under special circumstances, the Dean of the College may release the attendance requirement in the preceding sentence.